 Over 30 miles of mostly single-track trails wind through the Air Force Academy and Farish Recreation Area for hiking, running, mountain biking, and equestrian use.
-Trails on the western side of the base also connect to an extensive network of trails in the Pike National Forest for exploring the Rampart Range area.
-El Paso County's New Santa Fe Trail easement parallels Interstate 25 and Monument Creek for 7 miles through eastern portions of the base, connecting the Tri-Lakes area (Palmer Lake, Woodmoor, Monument) and northern Colorado Springs for recreation and non-motorized commuting.
+Trails on the western side of the base connect to an extensive network of Pike National Forest trails for exploring the Rampart Range area.
+El Paso County's New Santa Fe Trail easement parallels Interstate 25 and Monument Creek for 7 miles through eastern portions of the base, connecting the Tri-Lakes area (Palmer Lake, Woodmoor, Monument) and northern Colorado Springs for recreation and commuting.

-Public access to the Air Force Academy's trails and trailheads varies and may be restricted due to the base's Force Protection conditions and random security measures.
-Farish Recreation Area is not open to the public; the trails are only accessible to registered patrons of Farish.
+Public access to the Air Force Academy's trails and trailheads varies and may be restricted due to the base's Force Protection status and random security measures.
+Farish Recreation Area is not open to the public; the trails are accessible only to registered patrons.

-Using earbuds or headphones on the trail is highly discouraged because of the possibility of encountering hazardous wildlife, including black bear, mountain lion, coyote, and rattlesnake.
-You should be aware of your surroundings at all times; watching out for wildlife, trail hazards, and other users.
+Using earbuds or headphones on the trails is highly discouraged because of the possibility of encountering hazardous wildlife, including black bear, mountain lion, coyote, and rattlesnake.
+Be aware of your surroundings at all times; watching out for wildlife, trail hazards, and other users.

-Protect the Trail Tread!
+Protect the Trail!
 Wet or muddy trails should be avoided to prevent unnecessary wear-and-tear.
 If you are leaving deep impressions with shoes, tires, or hooves, please find a drier section of trail or recreate on another day.
 Moving off-trail to avoid wet and muddy areas damages soil and vegetation and creates undesirable trails.